There are two routes of entry to this course.

 2. Background (i.e. ONE of the A B or C below)

-a) Typical health, social care or other relevant professional qualification (e.g. nursing, occupational therapy, social work, psychiatry, psychology, counselling, teaching) AND 2 years full time equivalent post qualification relevant work experience.
+a) Typical health, social care or other relevant professional qualification (e.g. nursing, occupational therapy, social work, psychiatry, psychology, counselling, teaching) AND two years full time equivalent post qualification relevant work experience.

 (NOTE: The alternatives 2 a) and 2c) are included as there are some experienced clinicians who do not have a professional qualification, and yet have significant clinical experience, and although already making a welcome contribution to health and social care services, appropriately wish to formally develop their CBT skills.
 The BABCP also have acknowledged that a CBT training - and the option of eventually applying for BABCP accreditation - should be open to those without a core professional training.
 Thus, those applicants who may apply for the MSc under criteria 1b) or 1c) are advised to consult the BABCP website and review the requirements within the alternative accreditation route for those without a core professional qualification - which is called the Knowledge, Skills and Attitudes (KSA) route. )